zby/LLMEasyTools/README.md

     tools=toolbox.tool_schemas,
     tool_choice={"type": "function", "function": {"name": "frobnicate_user"}},
 )
-# There might be more than one tool calls and more than one result

 results = toolbox.process_response(response)

 pprint(results)
 ```
-OUTPUT:
+Output:
 ```
 ['A 25 years old user Jason frobnicated']
 ```

-More examples in tests.
+Discover more possibilities and examples in the test suite.

 ## License

-LLMToolBox is licensed under the Apache License.
-See LICENSE for more information.
+LLMToolBox is open-sourced under the Apache License.
+For more details, see the LICENSE file.